 Katie: Daddy, why are you saying that?
 Those aren’t real places!

-It wasn’t intentional, but somehow Katie was six years old before she realized these places really do exist.
-We’ve done our best to nourish them from the start, and we are very careful about what goes into their little bodies.
+It wasn’t intentional, but somehow my daughter was six years old before she realized these places really do exist.
+We’ve done our best to nourish our kids from the start, and we are very careful about what goes into their little bodies.

 I used to believe that was enough.
 With a real food diet and minimal supplementation to make up for things like soil depletion, our family would thrive.

 However, when I discovered the MTHFR gene mutation, things got confusing for awhile.
 Is it enough to eat folate-rich foods or do I need to supplement?
 And if so, do I have to supplement forever?
 How do I know if I’m getting enough vitamin B-12 and the other cofactors needed to utilize folate?
 (Note: If you’re unsure about what folate has to do with the MTHFR mutation, go back and read this post.)